Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Analysis on Energy Consumption

-Table~\ref{tab:total_energy_cost} illustrates the maximum total energy for delivering all packets from \texttt{RSU} to all vehicles.
+Table~\ref{tab:total_energy_cost} illustrates the maximum RF energy for delivering all packets from \texttt{RSU} to all vehicles.
 Under light and moderate traffic densities of $30$ and $50$ vehicles per \si{\kilo\meter}, the increase in \({P}_{\mathrm{t}}\) from $23$ to $26$~\si{\dBm} results in a more gradual increase in total energy from \(90.6\) to \(157.52~\mathrm{J}\) and from \(300.68\) to \(579.09~\mathrm{J}\), representing approximately a $74$\% and $93$\% rise, respectively.
-This shows that in sparse environments, higher \({P}_{\mathrm{t}}\) can improve coverage and $\mathrm{PRR}$ with only a moderate increase in energy consumption.
+This shows that in sparse environments, higher \({P}_{\mathrm{t}}\) can improve coverage and $\mathrm{PRR}$ with only a moderate increase in RF energy consumption.
 However, once traffic density exceeds a critical threshold (e.g. $80$ vehicles per \si{\kilo\meter}), the marginal energy gain per successfully delivered packet decreases sharply.
 In contrast to light traffic conditions, where moderate increases in \({P}_{\mathrm{t}}\) yield energy-efficient gains, heavy traffic scenarios exhibit a different trade-off.
-At $\rho = 100$, raising \({P}_{\mathrm{t}}\) from $23$ to $26$~\si{\dBm} increases the total number of transmissions and consequently leads to a substantial increase in total energy consumption, from about \(1255.92~\mathrm{J}\) to \(2523.51~\mathrm{J}\), the growth in total energy cost is much more pronounced than light traffics, approximately $101$\%.
+At $\rho = 100$, raising \({P}_{\mathrm{t}}\) from $23$ to $26$~\si{\dBm} increases the total number of transmissions and consequently leads to a substantial increase in total RF energy consumption, from about \(1255.92~\mathrm{J}\) to \(2523.51~\mathrm{J}\), the growth in total energy cost is much more pronounced than light traffics, approximately $101$\%.
 This steep growth indicates that in dense vehicular networks, additional \({P}_{\mathrm{t}}\) has proportionally improved communication reliability, but also amplified the overall energy cost to deliver all packets by \texttt{RSU}.
+Table~\ref{tab:total_comms_energy_cost} shows the total communication energy expense with various values of \({P}_{\mathrm{t}}\).
+The results show that RF energy still contributes more than $60\%$ of the overall communication energy across the considered configurations.
+This indicates that RF energy consumption remains a dominant and controllable component, and therefore motivates focusing on selecting appropriate communication control factors to reduce marginal RF energy while maintaining reliability in rural V2X scenarios.